WebFace260M/webface260m-iccv21-mfr/README.md

 accordingly, for submission to [codalab](https://competitions.codalab.org/competitions/32478).

 2. Participants must judge whether the value of ``input_mean`` and ``input_std`` in [``pywebface260mmfr_implement.py``](https://github.com/WebFace260M/webface260m-iccv21-mfr/blob/main/pywebface260mmfr_implement.py) is right for their own face recognition models.
 Generally, when the model have preprocessing steps in itself, it do not need any other operations (``input_mean = 0.0`` and ``input_std = 1.0``).
 Otherwise, it may be ``input_mean = 127.5`` and ``input_std = 127.5``.
 Participants must adjust the script accordingly.
-3. Participants must compare the feature obtained by this repo with their own framework (``mxnet, pytorch``) by using one image, e.g. ``demo/0.png``, to make sure the feature are almost the same.
+3. After replacing models and before submission, participants must compare the feature obtained by this repo with their own framework (``mxnet, pytorch``) by using one image, e.g. ``demo/0.png``, to make sure the feature are almost the same.
 Otherwise, there may be other issues.
 4. Participants must ensure 1000 ms constrain for whole face recognition system.
 At present, the submission exceeding 2000ms will not be evaluated.

 ### Submission Guide